Frequently Asked Questions

 How do I establish graduating senior status?
 When should I apply for graduation?

-Graduating senior standing is granted after a student files for graduation and the application has been processed.
+Graduating senior standing is granted after a student files for graduation and the application has been processed through the Registrar’s Office.
 To file for graduation, students must have completed a minimum of 90 units and it must be reasonable that they will complete all requirements by their proposed date of graduation.

 How many units are required for each registration class level?
 Does that include work-in-progress?